MesterMan03/Bedlessbot/README.md

 This will create an empty `data.db` SQLite database file in the root directory with the correct tables set up.

+4. **Set up .env**:

-Then set up .env by following the instructions in `.env.example`.
+Create a `.env` file by following `.env.example`.

+5. **Set up config**:

 Finally, set up `src/config.ts`.
-It's already set up, so you should only change the values.
+The file already exists, so you just need to fill in the values.

+6. **Set up secret**:

+If you want to use the [machine-learning API](https://github.com/MesterMan03/Bedlessbot-API), you must provide the secret you generated for the API.
+Create a `secret` file in the root directory and paste the secret in it (it should be a hexadecimal string).

+## Usage

 To run:

 ```bash
 bun run src/index.ts
 ```

-This project was created using `bun init` in bun v1.0.33.
-[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.